top of page

 Great Shearwater.jpg

 The weekend begins with a 5-hour trip on Friday evening.
 We often use this first evening trip to have a shot at Wilson’s Storm-petrel and to enjoy European Storm-petrels as they return to their colonies in the islands.
 The trips can attract other seabirds, including the large shearwaters.
-The Saturday trip runs from 9am to about 4pm.
+The Saturday trip runs from 8.30am to about 3.30pm-ish.
 Daytime trips give the opportunity to explore Scillonian waters widely, visiting reefs, looking for trawlers that attract seabirds, and tracking down dolphin or tuna feeding frenzies that act as a magnet to nearby seabirds.
 We may drift for Wilson’s Storm-petrel.
 The Sunday trip (8am - 3pm, returning in time for the Scillionian III to Penzance) is shaped by the results of the Friday and Saturday pelagic trips, targeting species we haven't seen or wish to see again.
 We round off with a Monday evening trip 5pm.

 W3.jpg